 (vi) Decentralization: Decentralization is another aspect of Sarvodaya.
-Indian has always practised decentralization through the Panchayat system.
+India has always practised decentralization through the Panchayat system.
 Mahatma Gandhi also advocated decentralization.
 It is on this account that he is regarded as a philosophical anarchist.
 We have introduced the Panchayati Raj system in India to achieve the objective of decentralisation.
 The concept of cottage industries as laid down in the Directive Principles of State Policy also refers to decentralization.

 (viii) Mixed Economy: Co-existence is a salient feature of our ideology.
 Co-existence has manifested itself through a mixed system of economy.
 In this system, we have allowed both the private and public sectors of the economy to work simultaneously.
-Large scale and essential industries have been put in the public sector.
+Large-scale and essential industries have been put in the public sector.

 (ix) Gandhism: Gandhism represents an ethical and moral India.
-Gandhi set a new example of fighting foreign rule through non-violence.
+Mahatma Gandhi set a new example of fighting foreign rule through non-violence.
 He taught the importance of non-violence and truth.
 He advocated untouchability, cottage industry, prohibition, adult education and the uplift of villages.
 He wanted a society free of exploitation and decentralized in character.
 All these Gandhian principles have found an honourable place in the Constitution of India.